What is the difference between a Nurse Psychotherapist and Certified Nurse Psychotherapist(CNP).

 * It is also important to note that depending on the province in Canada or state in the United States of America the rules and regulations for nurses providing psychotherapy can vary.

-* This designation signifies that the nurse has completed a specific, rigorous certification program.
+This designation is open to nurses Canada and the United States and signifies that the nurse has completed a specific, rigorous certification program.
 Or a recognized counselling skills and psychotherapy program.

 * These program involve extensive education in counselling and psychotherapy, supervised clinical practice, and adherence to established standards.